ArchViz UI3 Documentation 2026

 Packaging

-Run the editor on its own first, not by loading a project.
+Run the editor on its own first, without loading a project.
 This seems to install any missing "pre-requisite" applications.

-Install the free Visual Studio Community version from Microsoft's website.
-This is required to package a project.
-There is an Unreal Engine component with it that needs to be selected during install.
+Install the free Visual Studio Community version from the Microsoft's website.
+The correct version depending on the engine version is required to package a project

-> List of Maps to include in a packaged built Add your persistent levels to the list.
+• List of Maps to include in a packaged built: Add your main level(s) to the list (not the sub levels)

-Add the movies directory to the list, if it isn't Content/Movies
+• Additional Non-Asset Directories to Package: Add the movies directory to the list.

 image